liangzheng816/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 1. The settings screen displays if and to what tenant you are connected.
 Select **unlink tenant** if you wish to sign in to a different tenant.

 1. Microsoft 365 automatically renews authorization to access your tenant as long as the migration agent is active.
-If the agent has been inactive for longer than seven days, you might need to sign in again.
+If the agent is inactive for longer than seven days, you might need to sign in again.

 ## Agent task assignment